jthingelstad/thingles.github.io/_posts/2009/2009-04-29-starting-a-business-is-the-most-public-most-expensive-riskiest-way-of-all-to-be-wrong.md

 - Business
 ---

-<blockquote>Starting a business is the most public, most expensive, riskiest way of all to be wrong.
+> Starting a business is the most public, most expensive, riskiest way of all to be wrong.
-— The Bootstrapper's Bible by [Seth Godin](http://sethgodin.typepad.com/)
+> — The Bootstrapper's Bible by [Seth Godin](http://sethgodin.typepad.com/)
->
-> </blockquote>